techsenger/patternfx/README.md

    - Lifecycle data (component state);
    - Metadata (component ID, type, version, etc.).
 3. Creating, initializing, adding to the component tree, removing from the component tree, and deinitializing child components (those that reside directly inside this component).
+It can also add or remove child components in its `View`.
 4. Creating, initializing, and passing derived components to other components for further management (e.g., dialogs, tabs, system notifications).

-Thus, a `Component` always operates strictly at the component level and is intentionally non-initiative.
-A `Component` does not make decisions and does not trigger application behavior.
-Its sole responsibility is to execute operations requested by its client or by the `View` or `ViewModel` through the `Mediator`.
-In other words the `Component` and `Mediator` form a very thin layer that performs what the `ViewModel` cannot do and what is not the responsibility of the `View`.
-It is important to keep this in mind to prevent the `Component` from turning into a God object and violating MVVM responsibility principles.

 The `ComponentMediator` is the interface that the `ViewModel` uses to interact with the `Component`.
 This interface is needed for two reasons: first, it allows the `ViewModel` to be tested independently; second, it allows the